Effective: 30 September 2022

 a) travel, hotel accommodation and expenses which shall be charged in addition as set out in any applicable SOW;

-b) any licenses required by Customer from third party vendors to enable integration to functions of the Services and Deliverables.
+b) any licences required by Customer from third party vendors to enable integration to functions of the Services and Deliverables.
 The Supplier will provide the necessary product codes to enable such purchases.

 c) value added tax, which shall be added to the Supplier’s invoice(s) and/or the amounts that the Supplier shall take by credit card (as appropriate), at the then current prevailing rate;